jjyr/jjyr.github.com/_posts/2020-05-05-Break-the-liquidity-limitation-of-NervosDAO.markdown

 But at the same time, we also give layer2 / Defi depositors more benefits, in my opinion for a blockchain which slogan is 'layer1 for layer2', the layer2 depositors are also significant contributors to the system, the system should incentivize them.

 From another perspective, DKCB does not break the core idea of the economic model; the core idea of the CKB economic model is to limit the on-chain data occupation.
-DCKB does not affect this, the same amount of CKB is deposited to NervosDAO when the user creates DCKB, so obviously, a DCKB owner can not store on-chain data without occupy new CKB coins.
+DCKB does not affect this, the same amount of CKB is deposited to NervosDAO when the user creates DCKB, so obviously, a DCKB owner can not store on-chain data without occupying new CKB coins.

 I think DCKB keeps the core idea of the economic model while extends it's potential.

 ## How DCKB works

-This article is not focus on the implementation details of the DCKB contract, so I only explain the core part of it.
+This article is not focused on the implementation details of the DCKB contract, so I only explain the core part of it.
 For more information, you should check the [DCKB] source code.

 A typical UDT contract contains a `u128` number in the cell to represent the amount of token.
 DCKB uses an extra `u64` number to represent a block number.
 So a DCKB cell contains `amount` and `block number`, which represents we have X DCKB at block number N.